Okazakee/task-mngr-fullstack/README.md

 - `id`: INTEGER PRIMARY KEY AUTOINCREMENT
 - `text`: TEXT NOT NULL
-- `state`: TEXT NOT NULL (CHECK constraint to ensure values are 'done', 'pending', or 'on-hold')
+- `status`: TEXT NOT NULL (CHECK constraint to ensure values are 'done', 'pending', or 'on-hold')